The Dos and Don’ts of Pre Purchase Building Inspection in SydneyNetplanet Support

 - Keep inspection information hidden from the current owner

 Ask your inspector not to disclose the information regarding inspections to the agent or current owner of the house.
-This can lead to arguments, and you will end up receiving biased opinions from the agent and other unqualified people.
+This can lead to arguments, and you will end up receiving biased opinions from the agent and other unqualified people (unless you are using the information in the report to negotiate the price of the property).

 - Ask for disclaimer-disclosure for the inspection report